Skip to content

 1989

 Agemark expands to the Midwest by purchasing a group of properties from another senior housing provider.
-In the process, the team meets Marty Hug and Marcia Houchin who today are CEO and VP of Life Enrichment, respectively.
+In the process, the team meets Marty Hug and Marcia Houchin who later become CEO and VP of Life Enrichment, respectively.

 1990